arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 Schedule policies also return values on each step, which can be used to take decisions based on previous values.

-One of the simplest policies is recurring 10 times.
-This means that if we call `repeat`, the same action is performed 10 times, and if we call `retry`, the action is attempted until successful for a maximum of 10 times.
+One of the simplest policies is recurring ten times.
+This means that if we call `repeat`, the same action is performed ten times, and if we call `retry`, the action is attempted until successful for a maximum of ten times.

 ```kotlin
 fun <A> recurTenTimes() = Schedule.recurs<A>(10)
 ```
 <!--- KNIT example-schedule-01.kt -->

-A common algorithm to retry operations communicating with external services, such as network requests, is the exponential backoff algorithm.
+The exponential backoff algorithm is a standard algorithm to retry operations communicating with external services, such as network requests.
 Roughly, this means that the delay between attempts increases by the given factor.

 ```kotlin